chainer/chainer/docs/source/install.rst

 Use ``-vvvv`` option with ``pip`` command.
 That shows all logs of installation.
 It may helps you::

-  $ pip install chainer -vvvv
+  $ pip install chainer --pre -vvvv

 .. _install_cuda: